 Podiatrists vs. Orthopedic Specialists

-Podiatrists focus specifically on lower legs and feet and the related conditions.
+Podiatrists focus specifically on the lower legs and feet and the related conditions.
 Orthopedic specialists are medical doctors who concentrate on the musculoskeletal functions of the entire body.
-While some orthopedic specialists focus on foot and ankle wellness, a podiatrist will often have more experience in this field due to the specialized nature of their education and practice.
+While some orthopedic specialists focus on foot and ankle wellness, a podiatrist typically has more experience in this field due to the specialized nature of their education and practice.
 If you are unsure of the cause of your foot pain, you probably should see a podiatrist instead of an orthopedist.

 A licensed podiatrist can prescribe medicine, set broken bones, make casts, and provide other medical treatments for feet and ankle injuries.
 They can also supply orthotics, which are individualized supports in shoes that help people walk correctly.

-Even healthy individuals should consider a checkup with a podiatrist like Best Foot Doctor.
-We can evaluate your foot health, provide recommendations on suitable types of footwear, and take care of hardened skin or any foot concerns you may have.
-For many conditions, like corns or calluses removal, a procedure can be done in as little as one office visit.
+Even healthy individuals should consider a checkup with a podiatrist like Best Foot Doctor NY.
+We can assess your foot health, offer recommendations on suitable footwear types, and address any concerns or hardened skin you may have.
+For many conditions, such as corn or callus removal, a procedure can be completed in as little as one office visit.
 Call us today to schedule a health and wellness appointment for your feet.